-Tal ple 2 - Agencies, groups, organizations who participat 1 Agency/Group/Organization SOUTH MIDWAY CITY MUTUAL WATER COMPANY Agency/Group/Organization Type Water treatment What section of the Plan was addressed by Public facilities and infrastructure Consultation?
+1 ble 2 - Agencies, groups, organizations who participat Agency/Group/Organization SOUTH MIDWAY CITY MUTUAL WATER COMPANY Agency/Group/Organization Type Water treatment What section of the Plan was addressed by Public facilities and infrastructure Consultation?
 How was the Agency/Group/Organization consulted Agency attended Community Workshop #3 on and what are the anticipated outcomes of the October 1, 2014 and provided input on public consultation or areas for improved coordination? facilities and infrastructure needs.
 2 Agency/Group/Organization ABRAZAR, INC. Agency/Group/Organization Type Services - Housing Services-Elderly Persons What section of the Plan was addressed by Housing Need Assessment Consultation?
 Non-Homeless Special Needs How was the Agency/Group/Organization consulted Agency attended Community Workshop #3 on and what are the anticipated outcomes of the October 1, 2014 and provided input on housing and consultation or areas for improved coordination? service needs.
-3 Agency/Group/Organization Colette's Children's Home Agency/Group/Organization Type Services - Housing grand and an arrangement of the second Services-Children Services-Victims of Domestic Violence Services-homeless Services-Education Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homelessness Strategy Conditation Homeless Needs - Families with children Non-Homeless Special Needs How was the Agency/Group/Organization consulted Agency attended Focus Group Workshop #2 on and what are the anticipated outcomes of the September 8, 2014 and provided input on homeless consultation or areas for improved coordination? needs, and non-homeless housing and service Consultation of areas for improved coordination? needs.
-4 Agonov/Croup/Organization 4 Agency/Group/Organization VA Community Resource and Referral Center (CRRC) Agency/Group/Organization Type Services - Housing Agency/Group/Organization rype Services - nousing Services-homeless What agation of the Dian was addressed by What section of the Plan was addressed by Homelessness Strategy Homelessness Needs - Veterans Consultation?
-How was the Agency/Group/Organization consulted Agency attended Focus Group Workshop #2 on and what are the anticipated outcomes of the September 8, 2014 and provided input on homeless consultation or areas for improved coordination? needs.
+3 Agency/Group/Organization Colette's Children's Home Agency/Group/Organization Type Services - Housing Services-Children Services-Victims of Domestic Violence Services-homeless Services-Education Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
+Homelessness Strategy Homeless Needs - Families with children Non-Homeless Special Needs How was the Agency/Group/Organization consulted Agency attended Focus Group Workshop #2 on and what are the anticipated outcomes of the September 8, 2014 and provided input on homeless consultation or areas for improved coordination? needs, and non-homeless housing and service needs.
+4 Agency/Group/Organization VA Community Resource and Referral Center (CRRC) Agency/Group/Organization Type Services - Housing Services-homeless What section of the Plan was addressed by Homelessness Strategy Consultation?
+Homelessness Needs - Veterans How was the Agency/Group/Organization consulted Agency attended Focus Group Workshop #2 on and what are the anticipated outcomes of the September 8, 2014 and provided input on homeless consultation or areas for improved coordination? needs.
 5 Agency/Group/Organization AIDS SERVICES FOUNDATION